hugovk/litestar/docs/tutorials/sqlalchemy/0-introduction.rst

 Next steps
 ==========

-Lets start cleaning this app up a little.
+Let's start cleaning this app up a little.

 One of the standout issues is that we repeat the logic to create a database session in every handler.
 This is something that we can fix with dependency injection.